-Member and business address Title Term of office Current principal positions outside UBS AG Axel A. Weber UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chairman 2017 Chairman of the Board of Directors of UBS Group AG.
-Member of the board of the Swiss Bankers Association, of the Board of Trustees of Avenir Suisse, of the Advisory Board of Zukunft Finanzplatz, of the Board of the Swiss Finance Council, of the Board of the Institute of International Finance, of the Board of the International Monetary Conference; member of the European Financial Services Round Table and the European Banking Group; member of the International Advisory Panel, Monetary Authority of Singapore; member of the Board of the Financial Services Professional Board, Kuala Lumpur; member of the Group of Thirty, Washington, D.C.; Chairman of the DIW Berlin Board of Trustees; Advisory Board member of the Department of Economics at the University of Zurich.
-Michel Demaré Syngenta International AG, Schwarzwaldallee 215, CH-4058 Basel Independe nt Vice Chairman 2017 Independent Vice Chairman of the Board of Directors of UBS Group AG.
-Chairman of the Board of Syngenta; Board member of Louis-Dreyfus Commodities Holdings BV; Supervisory Board member of IMD, Lausanne; Chairman of the Syngenta Foundation for Sustainable Agriculture.
-Member; member of the Advisory Board of the Department of Banking and Finance, University of Zurich.
-Member: member of the Advisory Board of Zukunft Finanzplatz.
-David Sidwell UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Senior Independe nt Director 2017 Senior Independent Director of the Board of Directors of UBS Group AG.
-Senior Advisor at Oliver Wyman, New York; Board member of Chubb Limited; Board member of GAVI Alliance; Chairman of the Board of Village Care, New York; Director of the National Council on Aging, Washington D.C.
+Member and business address Title Term of office Current principal positions outside UBS AG Axel A. Weber UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chairman 2016 Chairman of the Board of Directors of UBS Group AG.
+Member of the board of the Swiss Bankers Association, the Swiss Finance Council, the Institute of International Finance, the International Monetary Conference, and the Financial Services Professional Board, Kuala Lumpur.
+Member of the Group of Thirty, Washington, D.C. and the Board of Trustees of Avenir Suisse; member of the IMD Foundation Board, Lausanne; member of the European Financial Services Roundtable and the European Banking Group.
+Advisory board member of the Department of Economics at the University of Zurich; member of the Advisory Board of Zukunft Finanzplatz; member of the International Advisory Panel, Monetary Authority of Singapore.
+Michel Demaré Syngenta International AG, Schwarzwaldallee 215, CH-4058 Basel Independent Vice Chairman 2016 Independent Vice Chairman of the Board of Directors of UBS Group AG.
+Chairman of the board of Syngenta; board member of Louis-Dreyfus Commodities Holdings BV; Supervisory Board member of IMD, Lausanne; Chairman of SwissHoldings, Berne; Chairman of the Syngenta Foundation for Sustainable Agriculture.
+Member of the advisory board of the Department of Banking and Finance, University of Zurich.
+Member of the Advisory Board of Zukunft Finanzplatz.